houseoftech/cakephp-meta/README.md

 Given a URL such as *http://your_domain/pages/My-Wonderful-Page-In-Which-I-Explain-All-Things* we can break it down to the following fields stored in the meta table.

+###Path

-1. Path - This is for your benefit, so you know which page it corresponds to. */pages/My-Wonderful-Page-In-Which-I-Explain-All-Things*
+This is for your benefit, so you know which page it corresponds to. */pages/My-Wonderful-Page-In-Which-I-Explain-All-Things*

+To create a template use an asterix as a wildcard. /articles/view/* would match any Path beginning with /articles/view/

+###Controller
-2. Controller - *pages*
+*pages*

+###Action
-3. Action - *display*
+*display*

+###Pass
-4. Pass - *My-Wonderful-Page-In-Which-I-Explain-All-Things*
+*My-Wonderful-Page-In-Which-I-Explain-All-Things*

+When creating a template, leave this field blank.

+###Title
-5. Title - *The Explanation of All Things*
+*The Explanation of All Things*

+###Description
-6. Description - *All things need some sort of explanation.
+*All things need some sort of explanation.
 Explaning all things is not always easy, but I will attempt to do so anyways.*

+###Keywords
-7. Keywords - *all things, explanation, explaining, all things explained, explanation of all things*
+*all things, explanation, explaining, all things explained, explanation of all things*

+###Templates
+When creating a template, you can use variables in the Title, Description, and Keywords fields.
+Simply use the variable name inside brackets {}.

+The available variables depend on the Controller, but most Pages will have available the following list.

+- {id} - Automatically assigned integer representing a record in a database.
+- {name} - The human readable title of a Page or Post.
+- {created} - The date and time the record was first created in format yyyy-mm-dd hh:mm:ss.
+- {modified} - The date and time the record was last updated in format yyyy-mm-dd hh:mm:ss.